-We’ve all been there your computer won’t respond to mouse clicks, the keyboard on your smartphone has stopped working, or your game console suddenly gets stuck in “permanant screenshot mode” (read: frozen).
+We’ve all been there your computer won’t respond to mouse clicks, the keyboard on your smartphone has stopped working, or your game console suddenly gets stuck in “Perma screenshot mode” (read: frozen).

-Well it comes down to the fact that most computer freezes happen because of some kind of mishap that your system can’t recover from on its own .
-Think of it this way, suppose you’re on a road trip and you see that the road is blocked off ahead because a truck overturned and spilled 5 tons of thumbtacks… But that doesn’t pose a problem for you since you can just take the nearest exit navigate a few back roads and then get back on the main road a short while later!
+Well, it comes down to the fact that most computer freezes happen because of some kind of mishap that your system can’t recover from on its own.
+Think of it this way suppose you’re on a road trip and you see that the road is blocked off ahead because a truck overturned and spilled 5 tons of thumbtacks… But that doesn’t pose a problem for you since you can just take the nearest exit to navigate a few back roads and then get back on the highway a short while later!
 But then let’s say later on you come across a collapsed bridge that’s the only way to access a river for hundreds of miles on either side… unless you somehow figure out a way to your wagon and float it across without losing a hundred pounds of buffalo meat you don’t have any choice but to turn back around the way you came and start down a new path.

-But in more serious cases like the collapse bridge your computer simply can’t find a way through or around once they occur and it has to start back at square one.
+But in more serious cases like the collapsed bridge, your computer simply can’t find a way through or around once they occur and it has to start back at square one.
 Sometimes code is written in a way that whatever program you’re running expects some resource it’s using to be present and behave a certain way.